wsmeichinllc/pightstand/readme.md

 +  first detected [WeMo plug](https://www.belkin.com/us/p/P-F7C063/) is toggled
 +  quits on error

-A cron job relaunches this every minute.
-Sometimes it fails to toggle the light; I haven't started to debug it.
-Killing the process (also power-cycling the raspberry pi) generally clears this up.
-It's been suggested that I squirt XML directly to its IP address and skip the library, but I'd rather understand what's going on.
+A `cron` job launches this every minute.
+While not perfect, works 90% of the time (when I push a button, the light toggles).
+It's been suggested that I squirt XML directly to the device's IP address and skip the library, but I'd rather understand what's going on.
 This will need to support more WeMo devices in the near future.

 #### papirus-image